kevinsullivan/cs-dm/notes/logic-and-code.rst

 We'll see some of what's involved as we go forward in this class.
 We will also eventually dive in to understand what proofs even are, and why in general they are hard to construct.
 Lucky for mathematicians!
 If this weren't true, they'd all be out of jobs.
+Before we go there, though, let's have some fun and learn how to write imperative code in Dafny.